 Why Screen Vendors?

-While many organizations are aware that they have to screen their employees and providers, many are not aware that they also need to be screening their vendors and contactors.
-Just like with excluded providers and individuals, excluded entities may not bill Federal or State Health Care Programs for services ordered or furnished, directly or indirectly, if it is payable in whole or in part, by a Federal Health Care Program.
+While many organizations are aware that they have to screen their employees and providers, many are not aware that they also need to be screening their vendors and contractors.
+Just like with excluded providers and individuals, excluded entities may not bill Federal or State Health Care Programs for services ordered or furnished, directly or indirectly, if it is payable in whole or in part, by such Health Care Program.

 The civil monetary penalties that the OIG has the authority to impose can be up to $21,562.80 for each item or service furnished by the excluded person or entity, as well as assessments of up to three times the amount claimed.

-Just like with individuals, screening entities for exclusions is not only clearing yourself from civil monetary penalties from the Office of Inspector General, but is also mitigating your organizations overall risk.
-If a company has been either excluded or sanctioned by GSA SAM, OFAC, or any other regulating organization, then you are most likely working with an organization that has taken part in fraudulent business activities.
-The last thing you would want for you organization is to wind up working with a vendor or contractor that could rope you into their fraud.
+Just like with individuals, screening entities for exclusions is not only clearing yourself from civil monetary penalties from the Office of Inspector General, but is also mitigating your organization’s overall risk.
+If a company has been either excluded or sanctioned by GSA, SAM, OFAC, or any other regulating organization, then you are most likely working with an organization that has taken part in fraudulent business activities.
+The last thing you would want for your organization is to wind up working with a vendor or contractor that could rope you into their fraud.